-- Build in-house sales structure: The business alliance agreement with Eisai expires in December 2020, and the company has been making preparations to sell Treakisym® in-house from the start of 2021, after the agreement expires.
-To prepare for the start of in-house sales and the later launch of rigosertib IV formulation, SymBio plans to increase the number of medical representatives as necessary, build a sales and marketing organization specializing in the area of blood cancers, and set up a sophisticated and dedicated training system by 1H FY12/20. - Grow sales of Treakisym® from already approved indications: The company seeks to increase market share to 70% by the end of FY12/20 by further promoting penetration in first-line treatment of low-grade non- Hodgkin's lymphoma. - Expand indications for Treakisym®: SymBio aims to complete the phase III clinical trial for the indication of relapsed or refractory diffuse large B-cell lymphoma, with the aim of filing a new drug application in Q2 FY12/20 and launching in Q3 FY12/21. - Extend the product lifecycle for Treakisym®: The company looks to launch the RTD formulation in Q1 FY12/21 and the RI formulation in 1H FY12/22, proceeding 90% of the way toward a switch from the current lyophilized powder formulation to a liquid formulation by the end of 2021 and 100% by the end of 2022.
-It aims to achieve an annual average switch rate of 60% in 2021.
+- Build in-house sales structure: The business alliance agreement with Eisai expires in December 2020, and the company has been making preparations to sell Treakisym[®] in-house from the start of 2021, after the agreement expires.
+To prepare for the start of in-house sales and the later launch of rigosertib IV formulation, SymBio plans to increase the number of medical representatives as necessary, build a sales and marketing organization specializing in the area of blood cancers, and set up a sophisticated and dedicated training system by 1H FY12/20. - Grow sales of Treakisym[®] from already approved indications: The company seeks to increase market share to 64% by the end of FY12/20 by further promoting penetration in first-line treatment of low-grade non-Hodgkin's lymphoma. - Expand indications for Treakisym[®]: SymBio aims to complete the phase III clinical trial for the indication of relapsed or refractory diffuse large B-cell lymphoma, with the aim of filing a new drug application in Q2 FY12/20 and launching in Q3 FY12/21. - Extend the product lifecycle for Treakisym[®]: The company looks to launch the RTD formulation in Q1 FY12/21 and the RI formulation in 1H FY12/22, proceeding 95% of the way toward a switch from the current lyophilized powder formulation to a liquid formulation by the end of 2021 and 100% by the beginning of 2022.